General use

 By default, the ST starts without any floppy inserted.

-You can get access to the setup menu by pressing either of the Scroll Lock or Page Up keys, or using the Meta+Enter key combo.
+You can get access to the setup menu by pressing either of the Scroll Lock, Page Up or Search (magnifying glass) keys, or using the Meta+Enter key combo.
+If you are using a USB or bluetooth game controller, you can also press the Start button of your controller.
 From there, you can access different functions including rebooting the ST, selecting a floppy disk image, choosing the RAM size.

 All dialogs use a system of lists: lists of settings, files, or MIDI devices.

 You can navigate between the different items in a list using the Up and Down arrow keys.
-The Page Up and Page Down keys jumps up and down by several items, allowing to navigate faster in long lists.
+A game controller's direction keys also work.
+The Page Up and Page Down keys jump up and down by several items, allowing to navigate faster in long lists.
 The Home and End keys allow to jump to the first and last item in a list, respectively.
-To activate the selected list entry, press Enter.
-A multi-value setting can be changed by highlighting it, then using the Left and Right arrow keys to navigate the different values.
+To activate the selected list entry, press Enter or the South button of your game controller.
+A multi-value setting can be changed by highlighting it, then using the Left and Right arrow keys or controller directions to navigate the different values.

 File selection entries will show a file selector for you to select another floppy, hard disk or ROM image.